lesaint/lesaint.github.io/_posts/tips/2014-10-17-installing_google_cloud_sdk_on_ubuntu_with_oh-my-zsh.md

 /path/to/google-cloud-sdk/completion.bash.inc:19: parse error near `]]'
 ```

-I believe these errors are related to me using Oh-My-Zsh.
 I did the following to fix the install.

 #### load the SDK files before `Oh-My-Zsh`